CodePenDay/hamburg-16-september-2017/README.md

 * Or use the Google form that we will send out in a few days
 * Or open a pull request for https://github.com/CodePenDay/hamburg-16-september-2017/blob/master/RECAP.md

+# Please note

+* The quality of the recorded videos is not perfect AND we only have MONO sound
+* BUT it's super awesome to have these recordings!
+(We will do it better next time, promise!)

 ---

 # Resources